RAFTING and HIKING the GRAND CANYON

 Day 2.
 Friday, October 7.

 Geology: At mile 18.6, the rim is 1,855 feet above the river.
 Manakacha Formation (part of Supai Group, 320m years, sandstone, dolomite and limestone formed in shallow warm sea and tidal flat, forms cliff and slope) appears at 18.3 miles, the Watahomigi Formation (325m years, limestone, siltstone, conglomerate and chert formed in shallow sea and coastal mudflat, forms slope) at 20.5 and the Redwall Limestone (335 m years, limestone, dolomite and chert formed in shallow and deep-sea, forms cliff, many caves) at 23.3 miles.
-The Redwall is the major cliff formation layer in the canyon that most often is the barrier to reaching the rim from the river.
+The Redwall is the major cliff formation layer in the canyon, which most often serves as a barrier to reaching the rim from the river.

 Hike: North Canyon – Mile 20.5 – river right.
 This is the first “classic” GC hike.

 From the river, bypass a fall at .3 mile on the right.
 Most stop at a pool backed by trickling water and a slide (that looks like a vagina).
-One can swim the pool, climb the slide and continue 200 yards to a vertical 40’ wall .6 miles from the river.
+One can swim in the pool, climb the slide, and continue 200 yards to a vertical 40-foot wall, 0.6 miles from the river.

 Tamarisk.
 The tamarisk tree is an exotic invasive species first introduced from Eurasia in the 1800s to control riverbank erosion.
 It has invaded the stream banks of every water source in the Colorado Plateau and reached the Grand Canyon by the 1930s.
-It expanded after the Glen Canyon Dam was built as major floods were prevented.
+It expanded after the Glen Canyon Dam was built, as major floods were prevented.
 It can produce impenetrable thickets along the shore and has copious numbers of seeds.
 Many attempts at control have been made, but few have had much success.
-The most recent was the introduction of the Tamarisk Beetle – Diorhabda carinulata – that disrupts water and nutrient transport causing defoliation, browning and death of the tree.
-First introduced upstream in Utah, it reached the Grand Canyon in 2009 but success is limited because of the large seed load of the tamarisk and it is expensive.
+The most recent was the introduction of the Tamarisk Beetle – Diorhabda carinulata – which disrupts water and nutrient transport, causing defoliation, browning, and death of the tree.
+First introduced upstream in Utah, it reached the Grand Canyon in 2009; however, success is limited due to the large seed load of the tamarisk, and it is also expensive.
 It is hoped that native plant species will expand into the former tamarisk patches.

 Desert Bighorn (Ovis canadensis).
-We see their prints on the beaches frequently and start to see sporadic animals only on the north side of the river in Marble Canyon.
-This is after the rut and most are single or small groups of males.
-They rarely swim as they don’t float well because of their heavy horns and dense muscle mass.
+We frequently see their prints on the beaches and start to notice sporadic animals only on the north side of the river in Marble Canyon.
+This occurs after the rut, when most are single or small groups of males.
+They rarely swim because they don’t float well due to their heavy horns and dense muscle mass.
 They are increasing in number since their major food competitors, wild burros, were removed from the canyon by the National Park Service.

 As the trip progressed, there were many bighorns on both sides of the river.

-Bats are common on the river and in side canyons.
+Bats are typically found on the river and in side canyons.
 There are 20 bat species in the Canyon.

-Great Blue Herons (Ardea Herodias), the largest North American heron (4 feet) is the most common bird on the river.
+Great Blue Herons (Ardea herodias), the largest North American heron (4 feet tall), are the most common bird on the river.
 It is a patient hunter who makes lightning strikes at crustaceans and fish with its long, knifelike beak.

 Camp: Sandpile – mile 30.7, river right.
 Big sand beach.